Pareshm004/rockpaperscissors.py/README.md

 This is a rock paper and scissors game which has been designed in python using while,if and elif loop.
 The user can give input and the computer also randomly chooses one out of the three choices.
+Since the user is playing against a computer in this game, it can be said that there is a Human vs AI scenario being created.